ehcloninger/ericcloninger.com/_posts/2024-03-01-goodbye-netlify.md

 was configured to send me an email if my monthly bill ran over $30 and to stop all activity if it hit $40.

 That was the driver behind me moving back to Amazon AWS.
+Now, to spend a few hours at the keyboard.

 ## Getting There

 Here I am on a Friday night, trying to remember all the steps to getting a static site running on AWS with SSL enabled.
 I've done this a dozen times, but it's been a few years.
-I also have been learning how to use Github's automation features, called "Actions".
-Thanks to some good tips, I have it up and running before all the DNS changes propagated.
-There might be a bit of downtime, but I don't think the 12 people who visit my site each week will notice.
+When it was all done, I'd spent about 4 hours going through all these steps several times for several domains:

+* Transferring the domain ownership to the AWS account for my hosting for 3 domains.
+I could've left them with the existing domain hosting account, but I prefer to have it all in one place with the content.
+* Getting all the Route53 records pointing to the the same DNS servers as the zone records.
+* Requesting ACM certificates so that I could present my site with HTTPS.
+This took WAY too long for my liking, but fortunately I had other steps I could work on while I waited.
+* Creating S3 buckets with the right permissions for static website hosting without leaving them wide open.
+* Creating roles and users that can access the S3 bucket from Github Actions
+* Creating a CloudFront distribution to serve up the content from S3 worldwide with HTTPS.
+* Getting the Github Actions to push my updated website to AWS.
+This took about 45 minutes for this domain and 10 for the second.
+I decided not to publish the third domain just yet and I have a subdomain that I'm not sure I want to put online any longer.
+* Shutting down my Netlify account

-If you're interested, here's a [good summary](https://pagertree.com/blog/jekyll-site-to-aws-s3-using-github-actions).
+If you're interested, here's a [good summary](https://pagertree.com/blog/jekyll-site-to-aws-s3-using-github-actions) of the Github Actions setup.
-There was one minor change I had to make in AWS that is mentioned in [this StackOverflow comment](https://stackoverflow.com/a/36272287/296758) regarding ACLs.
+There was one change I had to make in AWS that is mentioned in [this StackOverflow comment](https://stackoverflow.com/a/36272287/296758) regarding ACLs.
 In addition to that change, there is a setting in S3 buckets to re-enable ACL access to the bucket.
 I don't know why AWS has all these settings with similar purposes, but all I can do is write it down here for the next person to discover.
 Good luck.

-## Welcome back
+## Welcome Back

 If you're reading this, it means that I got everything moved over to AWS and configured correctly.
 I'll go back to paying $4/month knowing that I won't ever get a $104,000 invoice.